DodgyMurx/startup-cambridge.github.io/index.md

 Otherwise, send an email to pw351 @ cam

 ## License
-* The license for this content is https://creativecommons.org/licenses/by/3.0/.
+* The license for this content is a [Attribution 3.0 Unported (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/).
 * Please use attribution with link to this page (startup-cambridge.github.io).